Spaced-Out/prometheus-ecs-discovery/README.md

 * -config.filter-label (string): docker label (and optional value) to filter on "NAME_OF_LABEL[=VALUE]".
 * -config.port-label (string): Docker label to define the scrape port of the application (if missing an application won't be scraped) (default "PROMETHEUS_EXPORTER_PORT")
+* -config.filter-ecs-tags (string): Specify CSV list of ECS task tags to filter and add as labels (defaults to all tags)
+* -config.scheme-label (string): Docker label to define the scheme of the target application (default "PROMETHEUS_EXPORTER_SCHEME")
+* -config.dynamic-port-detection (bool): If true, only tasks with the Docker label PROMETHEUS_DYNAMIC_EXPORT=1 will be scraped

 ## Usage